geb/geb/doc/manual/src/chapters/130-ide-and-typing.md

 The support provides:

 * Understanding of implicit browser methods (e.g. `to()`, `at()`) in test classes (e.g. `extends GebSpec`)
-* Understanding of content defined via the Content DSL within Page objects (unfortunately, not within test classes).
+* Understanding of content defined via the Content DSL (within `Page` and `Module` classes only)
 * Completion in `at {}` and `content {}` blocks

 This effectively enables more authoring support with less explicit type information.
-If desired, some additional code completion can be gained in test classes with a slight increase in verbosity, via Groovy's `with()` method:

-    at HomePage
-    HomePage.with {
-        // Recognition of HomePage content DSL...
-        loginForm.username = 'foo'
-        loginForm.password = 'bar'
-        loginButton.click()
-    }

 The Geb development team would like to thank the good folks at JetBrains for adding this explicit support for Geb to IDEA.